 The man was strong and had the appearance of one who could lift any of the children.
 I noticed he had a long scar running all the way up his arm.

-“Come on in.”
-Gene asked us into his office.
-“Would you like to tour the building?”
+"Would you like to tour the building?"
+Sol asked.

-At first we walked through a large room where there were cushioned tables.
+At first we walked through a great room where there were cushioned tables.
 We stopped briefly to speak with the therapist who was working with one of the children.
 The child was flat on his back having one leg stretched at a time.
 As the strong man held the leg stiff, it would be pulled and stretched, up and down.
 The child cried out each time the leg was lifted.

 “Aren't you hurting him?”
 I had to say something.

-“Yes it hurts, but it is necessary.
-These muscles can get so stiff surgery is necessary to relax them.”
 As if to verify his word, he pointed to a child who was standing at parallel bars.
-He had a football type helmet on his head and he used crutches to hold himself up on legs made straight and stiff from the steel braces he was wearing.
+A football type helmet on the little boy’s head gave the child an odd appearance.
+He was at force to use crutches to hold himself up on legs made straight and stiff from the steel braces he was wearing.
 The therapist pointed to the back of the child's knees to where the surgery had been performed.

 “Are you my Mommy?”
 One child asked.

-“Don't let him con you.”
-Gene picked the child up.
-“He's quite good at getting your attention.”
+"Don't let him con you."
+Sol picked the child up.
+"He's quite good at getting your attention."
 At this, the child smiled a sly little grin while he rolled his eyes toward the ceiling and away from us.

 Return to section index page